java311/PMiru/README.md

 ```
 [4] [90 degrees] [No] [Yes] and then reboot.
 ```
-After the reboot the screen in the monitor should be correct but in the touchscreen it will be upsidedown.
+After the reboot the screen in the monitor should be correct.
+But the image in the touchscreen will be upsidedown.

 #### **Use the camera with touch screen only**
 If you want to use the camera with touchscreen.
 You must: